MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-authenticate-v0.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Provides credentials for Azure Artifacts feeds and external Maven repositories in the current user's settings.xml file.
+Specifies the credentials for Azure Artifacts feeds and external Maven repositories in the current user's `settings.xml` file.

-### Where is the `settings.xml` file which contains the authenticated repositories located?
+### Where is the `settings.xml` file, which contains the authenticated repositories, located?

-The Maven Authenticate task searches for the settings.xml in the current user's home directory.
-For Linux and Mac, the path is `$HOME/.m2/settings.xml`, for Windows the path is `%USERPROFILE%\.m2\settings.xml`.
-If the settings.xml file doesn't exist a new one will be created at that path.
+The Maven Authenticate task searches for the `settings.xml` file in the current user's home directory.
+For Linux and Mac, the path is `$HOME/.m2/settings.xml`.
+For Windows, the path is `%USERPROFILE%\.m2\settings.xml`.
+If the `settings.xml` file doesn't exist, a new one will be created at that path.

-### We use the `mvn -s` switch to specify our own `settings.xml` file, how do we authenticate Azure Artifacts feeds there?
+### We use the `mvn -s` switch to specify our own `settings.xml` file.
+How do we authenticate Azure Artifacts feeds there?

-The Maven Authenticate task doesn't have access to the custom settings.xml file that's specified by using an `-s` switch.
-To add Azure Artifacts authentication to your custom settings.xml, add a server element inside your settings.xml file:
+The Maven Authenticate task doesn't have access to the custom `settings.xml` file that's specified by using an `-s` switch.
+To add Azure Artifacts authentication to your custom `settings.xml`, add a server element inside your `settings.xml` file:

 ```XML
 <server>